Bachelor of Arts in Māori Development

-She would highly recommend studying Māori development, says Sueann Wichman-Yukich who is currently completing a Bachelor of Arts in Māori Development, with minors in te reo Māori and education.
+She would highly recommend studying Māori development, says Sueann Wichman-Yukich who completed a Bachelor of Arts in Māori Development, with minors in te reo Māori and education.

 “The Māori development programme is a great way to get yourself into the academic word and create some awesome networks while you’re at university.
 The huge benefit of studying in AUT’s Te Ara Poutama faculty, the Faculty of Māori and Indigenous Development, is that you can bring your Māoritanga with you.
 You don’t have to leave any part of you at home.
 That’s a huge advantage when you’re studying at a Pākehā institution.”